Maida Vale Studios: History

 In 1958, the BBC Radiophonic Workshop was created, and based at Maida Vale Studios until its closure in 1998; the pioneering Delaware synthesiser made by EMS takes its name from the studios' address.
 The workshop's rooms are now used as a small TV studio for the Film programme, audio archiving facilities, engineering workshops and office space.
 In the late 1950s and early 1960s, the radio programme Movie-Go-Round was broadcast from here, in which Peter Haigh played sound clips from major films.
 The Beatles used studio MV5 several times in 1963 to record sessions for BBC Radio.
 The sessions for John Peel's BBC Radio 1 programme as well as Peter Clayton's Sounds of Jazz (broadcast on Sunday evenings using the BBC Radio 2 VHF transmitters) were also recorded at Maida Vale.

+The studios have been under regular threat of closure by BBC management: the building is in need of constant maintenance and due to its location in a residential area there are limits to the hours of operation and access.
+In July 2007, the BBC announced that the studios were "wholly unsuitable for the 21st century", and it was reported that it would be sold to property developers as part of cost-cutting measures.

 On 5 June 2018, the BBC announced that the studios would close by 2023.
 The intention is for the BBC's live music base to be relocated in Stratford, east London.
+It plans to move staff to a new development in Stratford by 2025.
 The decision drew criticism from Geoff Barrow of Portishead and Radiohead producer Nigel Godrich.

+The COVID-19 outbreak led to the BBC closing the building temporarily, with effect from 27 March 2020.
+The building has since been re-opened.

 On 5 May 2020, the studios were added to the List of Buildings of Special Architectural or Historic Interest by Historic England.
 In September 2020, it was revealed that the BBC were lodging an objection to the listing, reportedly so that it could sell off the property.
 It was reported in February 2022 that the UK's Department for Culture, Media and Sport had turned down the appeal.
 The building is Grade II listed.

 In November 2022, the studios went on sale for over £10.5 million.

-Current use

-Studios

-The COVID-19 outbreak led to the BBC closing the building temporarily, with effect from 27 March 2020.
-The building has since been re-opened.
+The studios were subsequently sold to a partnership between Tim Bevan & Eric Fellner, and Hans Zimmer & Steven Kofsky for £10.5 million.